eunwooim/Tensorflow-Speech-Recognition-Challenge/Signal_Processing/README.md

 The spectrogram on the left side is presented as linear scale, and another one is presented as a log scale.
 <br>
-Therefore, from an audio data, we visualized features in both time and frequency domain by spectrogram.
+As we see, The spectrogram is the one of good way to visualize features of signal data in both time and frequency information.

 ## About MFCCs
-MFCC is well prepared to imitate human hearing properties.
+The MFCC is also known to the other way to extract voice signal with visualizng feature plot.
+The MFCC well prepared to imitate human hearing properties.
+With mel filter bank

 ## [Signal Processing](https://github.com/imeunu/Capstone_PBL/tree/main/Signal_Processing)